How to apply or renew

 Organizations can become recognized as Members of the IOCE Network if they:

-Organizations that contribute financially to IOCE and thus become recognized as Contributing Members of IOCE will be welcome to identify up to three contact persons.
-These representatives will be invited to join the IOCE-EvaLeaders@yahoogroups.com listserv, through which they will be invited to participate in the Annual General Meeting (AGM) and other exchanges among leaders of other Contributing Members as part of an on-going Advisory Committee to the IOCE Board.
+Organizations that contribute financially to IOCE and thus become recognized as Contributing Members of IOCE will be welcome to identify up to three contact persons in the profile section of the database.

 Each Contributing Member organization should identify one official Representative who will be entitled to vote on behalf of that Contributing Member organization during the AGM.
 Each Contributing Member is entitled to one (1) vote at the AGM.